Abraham ben Isaac of Narbonne: Biography

-Abraham ben Isaac was probably born at Montpellier.
-His teacher was Moses ben Joseph ben Merwan ha-Levi, and during the latter's lifetime Abraham was appointed president (Av Beth Din) of the rabbinical board of Narbonne – composed of nine members – and was made principal of the rabbinical academy.
-In the latter capacity he taught two of the greatest Talmudists of Provence – namely, Abraham ben David III, who afterward became his son-in-law, and Zerahiah ha-Levi.
+His teacher was Moses ben Joseph ben Merwan ha-Levi, during whose lifetime Abraham was appointed president (Av Beth Din) of the nine-member rabbinical board of Narbonne, and was made principal of the rabbinical academy.
+Talmudists he taught there included Abraham ben David III (who afterward became his son-in-law) and Zerahiah ha-Levi.
 Abraham ben Isaac died at Narbonne in 1158.